TheRussianX/IR-Remote-Wand-port-to-ATTiny84a/README.md

+Calibrate the internal oscillator (find the OSCCAL value for your MCU) and change the value in the code!

 This is a port to ATTiny84a of the project IR Remote Wand v2 - see http://www.technoblogy.com/show?25TN originally by David Johnson-Davies - www.technoblogy.com - 13th May 2018 for ATTiny85.
 As I needed more pins and the ability to control three different devices I ported David's source to